-13.7 When the Company provides Employees and the Union with 24 hours' notice of its intention to work on the sixth day of the week, the overtime pay for work performed in excess of an Employee's regular work day on the sixth day shall be paid for at the rate of two and one-quarter (2 1⁄4) times the applicable basic hourly rate up to and including the 12th hour.

-13.8 When the Company provides the Employees and the Union with 24 hours' notice of its intention to work a sixth day, the overtime pay for work performed after twelve (12) working hours on the sixth day shall be paid at three (3) times the applicable basic hourly rate.
+- 13.7 When the Company provides Employees and the Union with 24 hours' notice of its intention to work on the sixth day of the week, the overtime pay for work performed in excess of an Employee's regular work day on the sixth day shall be paid for at the rate of two and one-quarter (21⁄4) times the applicable basic hourly rate up to and including the twelfth (12th) hour. - 13.8 When the Company provides the Employees and the Union with 24 hours' notice of its intention to work on the sixth (6th) day, the overtime pay for work performed after twelve (12) working hours on the sixth day shall be paid at three (3) times the applicable basic hourly rate.